Khrystyna/Khrystyna/README.md

 ### Hi, I am Khrystyna  👋

-I am a Software Engineer with hands-on experience in various languages, frameworks and tools.
-A student for life, I like to study new technologies, experiment and explore new possibilities in modern web development.
-A supportive and enthusiastic team player that appreciates teamwork, sharing knowledge and thinks highly of quality, but can be pragmatic if required.
-Some technologies I enjoy working with include Jamstack (JavaScript, APIs + Markup), ReactJS and GraphQL.

-I’m passionate about my job and how to make development process more efficient, productive, and still keep space for personal growth.
-Tech world is an amazing platform for people to show their talent and bring a value!
-That’s why now I’m shifting my position towards managing position.
-I believe my extensive experience working as a engineer in various companies, in very different environments can help me to build great teams 😉
+I’m passionate about my job and how to make the development process more efficient, productive, and still keep space for personal growth.
+Tech world is an amazing platform for people to show their talent and bring value!
+I believe my extensive experience working as an engineer in various companies, with very different environments helps me now to build great teams and great products.

+My background is a Software Engineering with hands-on experience in various languages, frameworks and tools.
+Some technologies I enjoy working with include Jamstack (JavaScript, APIs + Markup), ReactJS, GraphQL, AWS, Google, Firebase.

+A student for life, I like to study new, experiment, explore new possibilities.
+I am hardworking and responsible.
+I never stop learning and leveling up my skills.
+That's why I love to work in teams with an open-minded culture, that encourages individuality, ownership, professional growth.
+I love a good challenge and I love having a great team to tackle it with.
+I can be a strong individual player, but I believe with a good team you can achieve much more. 😉

 ## What do I do in spare time: